 Kaman is operating as an essential business in the United States and in most of the markets in which it operates around the world.
-Despite efforts to mitigate the risks associated with COVID-19, we expect our operations to continue to be adversely impacted through at least the first half of 2021.
-Additionally, certain of our customers and suppliers have temporarily shut down operations; however, disruptions to our supply chain have been limited to date and we continue to meet the demands of our customers.
-While we did not incur significant disruptions related to the COVID-19 pandemic during the first quarter of 2021, we continued to see declines in our commercial aerospace products in the first quarter of 2021 as compared to the corresponding period in 2020 which was minimally impacted by COVID-19.
-As the pandemic continues, we anticipate further challenges in our commercial aerospace programs through the first half of 2021; however, we expect a meaningful ramp in sales for these products in the second half of the year due to the increase in air traffic and vaccination rates in the United States.
-We saw recoveries in our medical and industrial end markets during the first quarter and expect improved performance through the remainder of 2021.
+Despite efforts to mitigate the risks associated with COVID-19, our operations were adversely impacted during the first half of 2021.
+Additionally, earlier in the pandemic, certain of our customers and suppliers had temporarily shut down operations; however, disruptions to our supply chain have been limited to date and we continue to meet the demands of our customers.
+While we did not incur significant disruptions related to the COVID-19 pandemic during the first half of 2021, we continued to see declines in our commercial aerospace products through the second quarter of 2021 as compared to the corresponding periods in 2020 which were minimally impacted by COVID-19.
+We expect a meaningful ramp in sales for these products in the second half of the year due to the increase in air traffic and vaccination rates in the United States; however, we are monitoring the developments related to COVID-19 variants which make it difficult to predict the timing and magnitude of the recovery in the current year.
+We saw recoveries in our medical and industrial end markets through the second quarter and expect improved performance through the remainder of 2021.
 Our defense and safe and arm device end markets have not been impacted by COVID-19 and we do not expect future declines due to COVID-19 on the results of these end markets.
 The extent to which COVID-19 may adversely impact the Company depends on future developments, which are highly uncertain and unpredictable at this time.